-Let’s hope I can repeat this performance for next year.
+Let’s hope I can repeat this performance for years to come.

-Now that I tooted my horn, tell me about your accomplishments for 2015.
+Now that I tooted my horn, tell me about your accomplishments.
 What have you done that is worth celebrating?

 If that’s not a hot chocolate worthy of celebrating, then I don’t know what is.

 What is the difference between hot chocolate and hot cocoa?